aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XLTM in C++ Applications" h2="Convert SVG to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by all modern web browsers.
+XLTM (Excel Macro-Enabled Template) is a Microsoft Excel template file format that allows users to save a workbook with macros enabled.
+It is used to store worksheets with macros, and is supported by all versions of Microsoft Excel.
+Converting SVG to XLTM is useful for creating worksheets with macros enabled, and for creating interactive and animated graphics.

+<h2>How Aspose.Total helps for svg to xltm conversion</h2>

-Converting SVG to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+Aspose.Total for C++ is a suite of file format automation libraries that makes it easy to convert SVG to XLTM.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting SVG to XLTM is a simple two-step process.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTM.
+Aspose.Total for C++ also provides a wide range of features for manipulating and converting other file formats, such as PDF, Word, Excel, PowerPoint, and more.
+It is a powerful and reliable solution for automating file format conversions.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}